chronologic/automate-api/xfai_integration.md

 ### Getting statistics for a given address

+🚧 _Under construction - only a mock version of the endpoint is currently available and the response is the same for every address._ 🚧

 To get data on how many transactions a given address has pending and completed, as well as total savings in USD, call this endpoint:

 `GET https://automate-api.chronologic.network/stats/:address` (e.g. `GET https://automate-api.chronologic.network/stats/0x0000000000000000000000000000000000000000`)